Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/web-scripts.md

 The controller file should be called `acme-documents.post.json.js` to tell the Web Script container that it will be receiving POSTed JSON.
 When the controller is expecting JSON like this it provides a convenience root object called `json` that can be used to extract the JSON data.
-We then use another Alfresco Content Services-specific root object called `companyhome` that can be used to search for a folder, such as `/Guest Home` in this case.
+We then use another Content Services-specific root object called `companyhome` that can be used to search for a folder, such as `/Guest Home` in this case.
 The `childByNamePath` assumes that you are searching from `/Company Home` so no need to specify it in the path to the node, this method can also be used to search for files.
 The node reference for the newly created ACME Text document is passed in to the